Amag1n3/Godo/README.md

 # 🧠 godo — Your Smart CLI Task Companion

-**godo** is a sleek, terminal-based todo manager built with Go — combining the power of the CLI with a smooth TUI using Charmbracelet's `huh` for an interactive experience.
+**godo** is a sleek, terminal-based todo manager built with Go — combining the power of the CLI with a smooth TUI.

 > ⚡ No clutter.
 No distractions.
 Just productivity.